utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 - Do `git push origin master` push your local code to Github.
 - Go back to Github and refresh to make sure your files made it.

+[Screencast of making a Github repo](https://drive.google.com/file/d/1Zt8yuMn3GLbQaAhr3EmoxGeOJB9d-b9q/view?usp=sharing) and connecting it to a local repo.

 ### Adding a new file

-We're going to use the Integrated Terminal again (I'm just going to say "Terminal" from now on) to create yet another a new file.
+We're going to use the Integrated Terminal again (I'm just going to say "terminal" from now on) to create yet another a new file.

-- Go into the Terminal and use the `touch` command to create a new file, **using your name** for the file name.
+- Go into the terminal and use the `touch` command to create a new file, **using your name** for the file name.
 It will be a Markdown file:

 ```bash
 touch myname.md